CtrlK

 Specificity

 The description says 'apply modern Go syntax guidelines' which is vague — it doesn't list any concrete actions like specific syntax features, patterns, or transformations.
-'Guidelines' is abstract.
+'Modern Go syntax guidelines' is abstract without examples of what those guidelines entail.

 1 / 3